plattysoft/Leonids/README.md

 * _AlphaModifier (int initialValue, int finalValue, long startMilis, long endMilis, Interpolator interpolator)_
 * _ScaleModifier (float initialValue, float finalValue, long startMilis, long endMilis)_
 * _ScaleModifier (float initialValue, float finalValue, long startMilis, long endMilis, Interpolator interpolator)_

+### One shot

+* _oneShot(View emiter, int numParticles)_: Makes one shot on numParticles particles using the emitter view.
+* _oneShot(View emiter, int numParticles, Interpolator interpolator)_: Makes one shot on numParticles particles using the emitter view, time is interpolated using the interpolator.

+### Emitters

+* _emit (View emiter, int particlesPerSecond)_: Emits the number of particles per second from the emitter.
+* _emit (View emiter, int particlesPerSecond, int emitingTime)_: Emits the number of particles per second from the emiter dutin the emiting time.

 ## Other details